vdavalap/FDA-Data-Bridges-Capstone-Project/README.md

 - Ensure you have sufficient OpenAI API credits for processing
 - PDF text extraction quality depends on PDF format
-- Fine-tuning requires labeled data for best results
+- Dashboard requires results JSON files in the `results` folder
+- Firm names and FEI numbers are automatically extracted but can be manually updated in result JSON files
  - Dashboard requires results JSON files in the `results` folder
  - Firm names and FEI numbers are automatically extracted but can be manually updated in result JSON files